Republican supervisors John Peschong and Debbie Arnold win big

 On Tuesday, Peschong won a second term on the county board, defeating challenger Stephanie Shakofsky.
 Peschong is currently defeating Shakofsky 67.40 percent to 32.51 percent.

-Both Arnold and Peschong celebrated Tuesday night at the SLO County Republic Party headquarters in Atascadero.
+Both Arnold and Peschong celebrated Tuesday night at the SLO County Republican Party headquarters in Atascadero.
 Their apparent victories would ensure conservatives maintain a majority on the board of supervisors.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines